ScriptFUSION/Porter/README.md

 Current limitations that may affect some users and should be addressed in the near future.

- - No end-to-end data steaming interface yet.
+ - No end-to-end data steaming interface.
- - Caching does not support asynchronous imports yet.
+ - Caching does not support asynchronous imports.
- - [Sub-imports][] do not support async yet.
+ - [Sub-imports][] do not support async.
+ - No import rate throttle for synchronous imports.

 Testing
 -------